Frequently Asked Questions

 Do you offer a discount for students/faculty/staff of the University of Texas?

-The Visitors Center offers a discount to current UT students, staff, and faculty with a current valid UT ID.
-To receive this discount, request passes for CURRENT UT students, staff, or faculty under the "Military/Senior(65+)" category in the reservations section of your program of interest.
+Yes.
+UT students, staff, and faculty receive free General Admission with their current, valid UT ID.
+The Visitors Center also offers a discount for programming.
+To receive this discount, request passes under the "Military/Senior(65+)" category in the reservations section of your program of interest.

 Will we see live views from the research telescopes?